uchida/scipy-lecture-notes/intro/language/python_language.rst

     * Some other features of the language are illustrated just below.
-For example, Python is an object-oriented language, with dynamic typing (an object's type can change during the course of a program).
+For example, Python is an object-oriented language, with dynamic typing (the same variable can contain objects of different types during the course of program)

     See http://www.python.org/about/ for more information about